 Embrace Hope in the Darkness

-If addiction is already part of your life or someone you love, we can help.
-At SUN, we provide a variety of treatments and programs for those struggling with substance abuse and addiction, including co-occurring mental illness.
+If substance use or chemical dependency is already part of your life or someone you love, we can help.
+At SUN, we provide a variety of treatments and programs for those struggling with substance use disorder, including co-occurring mental illness.
 Our treatment options include inpatient and outpatient for adolescents and adults experiencing:

 - Anxiety, persistent worry, panic attacks